 Greg is Logans lackadaisical great-nephew.
 Far removed from the Roy familys wealth, he moves to New York to ingratiate himself to Logan and get a stable job within the company.

-- Ambiguous Disorder: Greg seems to have some sort of developmental impairment that resembles autism, though it's not clear if he has it, a mental deficiency, or is just slow and foolish.
-He's socially awkward and seems to lack the ability to pick up social cues.
-He's gullible and easily pushed around, but also not exactly stupid and is well aware when he's doing something wrong.
+- Ambiguous Disorder: Greg seems to have some sort of developmental impairment that resembles autism, though it's not clear if he is actually on the spectrum, mentally deficient, or just slow and foolish.
+He's socially awkward, bad at picking up social cues, gullible and easily manipulated but also not exactly stupid and is well aware when he's doing something wrong.

 - Butt-Monkey: Nobody really hates him, but no one really cares about him, either, not helped by his slow and unimpressive demeanor.
 Tom also frequently has him doing embarrassing dirty work, such as forcing him to shred sensitive documents after Greg had already driven twelve agonizing hours to get his belligerent grandfather to Thanksgiving dinner.